Guillaume Domingue

 Guillaume Domingue (29 November 1985 – 18 January 2022) was a Mauritian radio jockey and presenter.
 He was best known as the host of the show Morning Live on Mauritius Broadcasting Corporation's Kool FM from 6hr to 9hr.

 Life and career

 Domingue was the star host of Radio Plus (Mauritius), where he had started his radio career and also worked at the Mauritius Broadcasting Corporation and Wazaa FM (Mauritius).

+Death

 He died on 18 January 2022, at the age of 36.